Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

 Thus, the effective energy under this coordinate transformation is no longer $\omega$, rather, we should use the effective

-We conclude this semi-classical discussion by noting that in the appropriate limit, we always recover the standard formula for the Hawking radiation rate which is given by the product of the Bose factor and the greybody factor.
-Namely, in the semiclassical limit, $E_{i}\gg E_{\rm brk}$ and $E_{Gap}<<E_{i},\omega$.
-For $m=0$, we can get the bosonic factor
+We conclude this short discussion by noting that in the appropriate limit, we always recover the standard formula for the Hawking radiation rate which is given by the product of the Bose factor and the greybody factor.
+Starting from equation \eqref{eq:quantum_emission_rate__KN_scalar}, we consider the semiclassical limit where $E_{i}\gg E_{\rm brk}$ and $E_{\mathrm{Gap}} \ll E_{i}$.
+For $m=0$, we can obtain the bosonic factor by making the following approximations

-This expression agrees with standard semi-classical approach where the bosonic thermal factor is dressed with the greybody factor to determine the rate of Hawking radiation.
+This expression agrees with standard semiclassical approach where the bosonic thermal factor is dressed with the greybody factor to determine the rate of Hawking radiation.